Considerations and Limitations

 - When enabling Object Lock on an S3 bucket, use the None option for the object lock configuration mode.

 Using Governance or Compliance default retention may result in unpredictable system behavior and data loss.

 Note that Veeam Backup & Replication will automatically use Compliance object lock mode for each uploaded object.

 - If you plan to use the immutability feature with the existing S3 bucket containing backups created by 9.5 Update 4, keep in mind that both Versioning and Object Lock must be enabled on the bucket simultaneously and immediately before enabling the immutability feature.
 Any other approach will lead to backup offload failures and inability to correctly interact with backups in the bucket.

-- The immutability feature is applicable only to the Capacity Tier backups.
+- The immutability feature is applicable to the Capacity Tier and Archive Tier backups.
 It does not support the NAS backups.

 - Immutable data is preserved as described in Block Generation (applicable only to Capacity Tier).